W-nn/alx-system_engineering-devops/0x00-shell_basics/README.md

- A script that prints the type of the file named iamafile in  the /tmp directory
+A symbolic link to /bin/ls, named __ls__ that is created in the current working directory